semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 - the whole page is loading;
 - complex component is loading.

-> It is not recommended to use Skeleton for pages that are indexed by Google (for example, blog pages).
+> It isn’t recommended to use Skeleton for pages that are indexed by Google (for example, blog pages).

 @## Loaded data

 Data is more important than skeletons, animations and everything else.
 As soon as it is possible to show data, show it.

 - Data of widgets can be loaded asynchronously and not in sequence.
 The main thing is that the content of the widget is loaded simultaneously.
-- It is better to load the data in tables either at once or sequentially so that the lines do not change their places.
+- It is better to load the data in tables either at once or sequentially so that the lines don’t change their places.
 - In some cases, it is better to load data in groups: panel summary group, select group, etc.

 > If the loading takes more than 5 seconds, but it is necessary to show the already loaded data, it is recommended to use Skeleton paired with the [ProgressBar](/components/progress-bar/).